Elizabeth Garrett Anderson School Street

 School Street implementation by Experimental Traffic Order (ETO)

-The School Street will be introduced as an 18-month trial by ETO from Wednesday, 2 September 2026.
-Once the ETO comes into force, there is a six month objection period.
+The School Street will be introduced as an 18-month trial by experimental traffic order (ETO).
+Once the ETO comes into force, there is a six-month objection period.
 A formal objection must be in writing and must state the grounds on which it is made.

 You can see the full design for the improvements outside the school gates below and on the right-hand side of this page under 'Useful Documents'.